 /Projects

-We are currently in a pilot and demonstration phase that will prepare us for commercialization of our Solid Oxide Fuel Cell technology within various segments and with different fuel types.
+We are currently in a pilot and demonstration phase that will prepare us for commercialization of our Solid Oxide Fuel Cell technology with a wide range of fuel types, aiming for low and zero emissions.

 The EU funded ShipFC project will demonstrate that zero emission deep-sea shipping is possible.
 A 2 MW ammonia operated solid oxide fuel cell module will be retrofitted onboard the offshore vessel Viking Energy (owned by Eidesvik and on contract for Equinor).
 The aim is that the vessel will sail solely on ammonia for up to 3,000 hours annually.
-The system will be installed in 2023 and it will be the world's first ammonia powered fuel cell system ever installed on a vessel.
+The system will be the world's first ammonia powered fuel cell system ever installed on a vessel.

 Read more about the Ship FC project here.